apache/iceberg/site/docs/flink.md

 Table create commands support the most commonly used [flink create clauses](https://ci.apache.org/projects/flink/flink-docs-release-1.11/dev/table/sql/create.html#create-table) now, including:

-* `PRIMARY KEY NOT ENFORCED` to declare table primary key(s).
+* `PRIMARY KEY NOT ENFORCED` to declare primary keys.
 * `PARTITION BY (column1, column2, ...)` to configure partitioning, apache flink does not yet support hidden partitioning.
 * `COMMENT 'table document'` to set a table description.
 * `WITH ('key'='value', ...)` to set [table configuration](./configuration.md) which will be stored in apache iceberg table properties.

-Currently, it does not support computed column and watermark definition etc.
+Iceberg does not support computed column and watermark definition etc.

 ### `PRIMARY KEY`

-To declare primary key(s) in a table, use `PRIMARY KEY NOT ENFORCED`:
+To declare primary keys in a table, use `PRIMARY KEY NOT ENFORCED`:

 ```sql
 CREATE TABLE `hive_catalog`.`default`.`sample` (